-- Midterm Exam (15%)
+- Exam 1 (15%)

-- Final Exam Exercise (30 %)
+- Exam 2 (20 %)

 - Individual written assignments (10%)

 - Team project (25%)

-- Attendance & participation (20 %)
+- Attendance & participation (30 %)

-- Extra credit opportunities (details on Canvas)
+- Extra credit opportunities (6%)

 To ensure consistency and fairness in grading, the exams and the individual written assignment are blind-graded.
 In addition, I take a great deal of care to ensure that the TAs use the same templates for grading all assignments, and that some recitations are not graded more strictly or leniently than others.
-As a general policy in MGMT101, we do not accept late submissions for any assignment.
 Further details about the course assignments are provided below, as well as on Canvas under "Assignments."